backpackcod3r/IttyChat/README.md

 something that I found genuinely interesting but simple enough to bite off in an evening or weekend.
-Chat servers are well known problems, there's nothing new here, but they are still complex enough to have fun with!
+Chat servers are well known problems, there's nothing new here, but they are still complex enough to have fun with.

-The first implementation was JavaScript, but since I was cutting my teeth on new (to me) technologies, I re-wrote it in CoffeeScript and killed mtwo birds with one stone.
+The first implementation was JavaScript, but since I was cutting my teeth on new (to me) technologies, I re-wrote it in CoffeeScript and killed two birds with one stone.

 The JavaScript branch still lives in GitHub, but any new changes will bee in CoffeeScript on the master branch.